Melbourne’s Design Award Winners And Finalists To Visit This Winter

 Henne (Image Credit: TF Photo)

-Consider this your design-led hit list of the Melbourne spaces worth visiting first, not just for what they sell or serve, but for how they make you want to move through the city differently.
+Consider this your design-led hit list of the Melbourne and Victorian spaces worth visiting first, from award-winning public projects and immersive museum design to cult fashion flagships, moody dining rooms, pastry temples, record bars and houses with serious main-feed appeal.
+Not just for what they sell, serve or show, but for how they make you want to move through the city differently.

 Shop